 However, having graphics on your blog makes it easier for readers to scan your blog posts.
 Not only that but when they share the blog on social media, it looks so much nicer with a fabulous graphic or photograph.

 Links – How Many on Your Blog?

 Finally, if a blog post has just been linked out everywhere, why bother reading that blog?
 You can just read the ones that they link out to.
 A few links out are fine and sometimes necessary for citations.
 It shows where you generated your info from.
 It gives you the authority to show what you know!

 Be sure to use internal links too on your posts.
 Not only are these important for orphaned content but they are very important for your blog’s structure.
 It can help readers to learn more.

 Blogging is NOT easy and it takes a lot of time.

 Sharing Your Blog Today

-Bonus Tip: Have your share buttons where others can share easily from your blog.
+Bonus Tip: Have your share buttons where others can share easily from your posts.
 Include your Twitter handle on them.
 I see so many today that still DO NOT have their Twitter handle.
 It makes it hard to share and give them credit!

 See the example below from Mudassir on mentioning others in a tweet!

 — Mudassir Ahmed 🙂 👨🏽💻 (@Mudassir9s) August 13, 2021